 French Beans Varieties in Kenya – Other varieties include

-As earlier stated, french bean farming requires warm and sunny weather during the peak growing season, but the crop is also are tolerant to cold depending on the variety.
+As earlier stated, french bean farming requires warm and sunny weather during the peak growing season, but the crop is also tolerant to cold depending on the variety.

 Beans are generally grown in well-drained soils and rainfall ranging from 900mm to 1200mm per annum.